Hogwart History, Family Crest & Coats of Arms

 Early Origins of the Hogwart family

 Important Dates for the Hogwart family

 This web page shows only a small excerpt of our Hogwart research.
 Another 70 words (5 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hogwart History in all our PDF Extended History products and printed products wherever possible.

 Hogwart Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hogwart has been recorded under many different variations, including Hackwood, Hakewood, Hawkwood, Haykwood, Hakwood, Ackwood, Akwood, Hackward and many more.

 Early Notables of the Hogwart family (pre 1700)

 Distinguished members of the family include the Hackwood of Sussex; and Sir John Hawkwood (died 1394), an English mercenary who was active in 14th century Italy.
 Known by the French as "Jean Haccoude" and the Italians as "Giovanni Acuto" he served first the Pope and then various groups in Italy for...
-Another 50 words (4 lines of text) are included under the topic Early Hogwart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hogwart family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hogwart or a variant listed above: Fra Hawkwood, who arrived in Virginia in 1650; John Hogward, who arrived in Virginia in 1664; Mary Hackwood, who came to Barbados in 1678; and James Hogwood, who came to St. John, N.B. in 1783..